Danopie/lightweight_bloc/README.md

 }
 ```

-* Provides initialState, which is the state that this Bloc starts with.
+* Provides **initialState**, which is the state that this Bloc starts with.

 ```dart
 AState get initialState => AState(state: Loading)
 ```

 * Define event handling functions, usually starts with “on…”,
-* Use latestState to access the latest State object up until then.
+* Use **latestState** to access the latest State object up until then.
-* Then use update to emits a new State.
+* Then use **update** to emits a new State.
 This State should usually be a clone from the previous State, with different State identifier/data.

 ```dart
 void onUserRefreshPage() async {